 The Gaithersburg Police Advisory Committee (PAC) is a group of volunteers who contribute their time and talents to promote public safety, form a liaison between the community and the Police Department, and assist in educating our community for a better understanding of the respective responsibilities of police and citizens.

-This Committee acts in an advisory capacity, presenting to the Mayor and City Council and the Benjamin Gaither Center Director ideas for programs and services that enable older adults to function to their fullest capacity with independence and dignity in their homes and in the community.
+This Committee acts in an advisory capacity, presenting to the Mayor & City Council and the Benjamin Gaither Center's Director ideas for programs and services that enable older adults to function to their fullest capacity with independence and dignity in their homes and in the community.

 Functions of this Committee include reviewing and making recommendations on policy matters relating to local and regional traffic and transportation issues within or affecting the City, exploring the concerns of residents and business in the City as it relates to motorized and non-motorized traffic and transportation issues, and exploring funding sources for the City's traffic and transportation needs.